sha5p/Assessment_2_Evidence_Guide_Ethan_Perkins/README.md

 ### [Level Design](https://github.com/sha5p/Assessment_2_Evidence_Guide_Ethan_Perkins/tree/main/Design/Level%20Design)

 The design of levels goes hand in hand with player design to immerse the player into the game.
 The core component of level design is the obstacles/enemies the user is presented with along with the theme of the maps.
-The mini-game incorporated a simple space [theme](https://github.com/sha5p/Assessment_2_Evidence_Guide_Ethan_Perkins/blob/main/Design/Level%20Design/Level_Design_Evidence.md) its main assets are shown below
+The mini-game incorporated a simple space [theme](https://github.com/sha5p/Assessment_2_Evidence_Guide_Ethan_Perkins/blob/main/Design/Level%20Design/Level_Design_Evidence.md) its main assets are shown below.

 ![image](https://github.com/user-attachments/assets/198e1bec-3f0d-4e01-bcb5-ac86a955bd82)